Berkcan61/ZaZa-Executor/README.md

 ## License

-By downloading and using the ZaZa Executor, you automatically agree to the terms outlined in the [LICENSE](LICENSE.txt).
+By downloading and using the ZaZa Executor, you automatically agree to the terms outlined in the [LICENSE](LICENSE).

 Please review the license carefully before using the software.
 If you do not agree with the terms, you may not download or use the ZaZa Executor.

+---

 ## ⚠️ Disclaimer